its paid sponsors, whose products you need!

 countless variations on the standard removable-razor-blade utility knife out

-Stanley Sport Utility Tools
+there, including the Stanley Sport Utility Tools

 and folding clip knives that hold disposable blades.
 Avoid these as